 But don’t fret, there is an easy fix!

-Installing a Security Sockets Locker (SSL) certificate onto your website will upgrade your web pages to HTTPS, which stands for HyperText Transfer Protocol Secure.
-With this in place, Chrome will notify to your website visitors that their data is secure whenever they type information into your website.
+Installing a Security Sockets Locker (SSL) certificate onto your website will upgrade your web pages to HTTPS.
+This stands for HyperText Transfer Protocol Secure.
+Chrome will now notify your website visitors that their data is secure whenever they type information into your website.

 A small green pad lock will appear next to your domain name just like in the picture below: